open-data/opengov/html/modules/contrib/webform/docs/DEVELOPMENT-COMMIT-MESSAGES.md

 **Scope**

-The scope is the enitity or plugin that the commit affects.
+The scope is the entity or plugin that the commit affects.

 For Webform that can be the entity name
 (example: "webform", "webform_submission", "webform_option")
 or plugin name ("element", "handler", "exporter").

 Scope can also be used to denote "MAJOR", "B/C BREAKING", "B/C BREAKING POSSIBLE" changes which will be uppercased.